jackmaden/philosophybreak/src/pages/articles/porcupine-dilemma-schopenhauer-wistful-parable-on-human-connection/index.md

 >Thus the need for society which springs from the emptiness and monotony of people’s lives, drives them together; but their many unpleasant and repulsive qualities and insufferable drawbacks once more drive them apart.

-Just quickly, can we appreciate Schopenhauer’s use of “many unpleasant and repulsive qualities” and  “insufferable drawbacks(!)” here… one gets the sense that he was a very prickly porcupine indeed.
+Insufferable drawbacks!
+One gets the sense that Schopenhauer was a very prickly porcupine indeed...

 But back to the point he is making: while we might seek human connection, trying to be intimate or vulnerable with others often leads to frustration and disappointment.